Your guide to surviving the holiday eating frenzy

 According to the Calorie Control Council, a typical American Thanksgiving dinner contains a startling 3,000 calories.
 And that doesn’t include the mindless snacking and drinking that can pack on an additional 1,500 calories and nearly 230 grams of fat.
 That’s like consuming two days’ worth of food (including the amount of fat in three sticks of butter) in one sitting.

-And Thanksgiving isn’t the only nutritional landmine threatening our healthy eating plans.
+But don’t think you’re out of the clear with Thanksgiving long past us, because it’s not the only holiday with a nutritional landmine threatening our healthy eating plans.
 Beginning with Halloween and ending with champagne on New Year’s Eve, the season can wreak havoc on our efforts to maintain a normal weight.

 So what is a holiday food lover to do?